 Caught at the Anna Maria City Pier with live shrimp cast under the deck between the pilings, just after the blue ‘no cast-netting’ line.
 Snapper at the piers are plentiful, and good to eat (size limit applies, currently 10”).
 Great for guests who are content just to catch a steady stream of small, but hard fighting, fish.

-Our friend Mike, of Once Upon a Beach Vacation Rentals, on a charter with Capt Dave White.
+Mike, of Once Upon a Beach Vacation Rentals, on a charter with Capt Dave White.
 Anna Maria is a magnet for anglers during Tarpon season, and a charter to catch them well worth considering.

 Dan from Pittsburgh hooked into a nice tarpon in the bay, using free lined live bait (shiners).
 It fought hard and ran him right to the shallow beach waters!